antonfirsov/docs/2020/07-Jul/Productivity/Productivity.md

 # Learn about the latest .NET Productivity features

- The .NET Productivity team (aka.
+ The .NET Productivity team (a.k.a.
 Roslyn) is constantly thinking of new ways to make .NET developers more productive.
 We’ve been working hard to take the feedback you’ve sent us and turn it into tools that you want!
-In this post I’ll cover some of the latest .NET productivity features available in [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
+In this post, I’ll cover some of the latest .NET productivity features available in [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).

 ## Tooling improvements

 The feature that I’m most excited about is the [IntelliSense completion in DateTime and TimeSpan string literals](https://docs.microsoft.com/visualstudio/ide/reference/datetime-timespan-completion).
 This feature is extremely helpful because we all know remembering DateTime and TimeSpan formats is hard enough.
 Place your caret inside the DateTime or TimeSpan string literal and press (Ctrl + Space).
-You will then see completion options and an explanation as to what each character means.
+You'll then see completion options and an explanation as to what each character means.

 ![DateTime IntelliSense Completion](datetime-completion.png)

-[Add file header](https://docs.microsoft.com/visualstudio/ide/reference/add-file-header) allows you to easily add file headers to existing files, projects, and solutions using [EditorConfig](https://docs.microsoft.com/en-us/visualstudio/ide/create-portable-custom-editor-options?view=vs-2019#add-an-editorconfig-file-to-a-project).
-You will first need to add the file_header_template rule to your EditorConfig file.
-You will then need to set the value to equal the header text you would like applied.
+[Add file header](https://docs.microsoft.com/visualstudio/ide/reference/add-file-header) allows you to easily add file headers to existing files, projects, and solutions using [EditorConfig](https://docs.microsoft.com/visualstudio/ide/create-portable-custom-editor-options#add-an-editorconfig-file-to-a-project).
+You'll first need to add the file_header_template rule to your *.editorconfig* file.
+Then, set the value to equal the header text you'd like applied.
 Next, place your caret on the first line of any C# or Visual Basic file.
 Press **Ctrl**+**.** to trigger the **Quick Actions and Refactorings** menu and select **Add file header**.

 ![Add File Header](add-file-header.png)